 - (B) The Contracting Officer's approval of individual compensation actions will be required only for the top contractor official (e.g., laboratory director/plant manager or equivalent) and key personnel as indicated in (c)(1)(A)(iii) above.
-The base salary reimbursement level for the top contractor official establishes the maximum allowable salary reimbursement under the contract.
+The Contractor shall not be reimbursed for the top contractor official's incentive compensation.
+The base salary reimbursement level for the top contractor official establishes the maximum allowable salary reimbursement under the contract when compared to subordinate compensation, which would include base salary and any potential incentive compensation under an incentive compensation agreement.
 Unusual circumstances may require a deviation for an individual on a case-by-case basis.
-Any such deviations must be approved by the Contracting Officer. - (C) Severance Pay is not payable to an employee under this Contract if the employee: - Voluntarily separates, resigns or retires from employment, (unless associated with a workforce restructuring action in accordance with Appendix A, Section XII, Reductions in Contractor Employment) - (ii) Is offered employment with a successor/replacement contractor,
+Any such deviations must be approved by the Contracting Officer. - (C) Severance Pay is not payable to an employee under this Contract if the employee: - (i) Voluntarily separates, resigns or retires from employment, (unless associated with a workforce restructuring action in accordance with Appendix A,

+Section XII, Reductions in Contractor Employment)

-- (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause.
+- (ii) Is offered employment with a successor/replacement contractor, - (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause.